yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-errorcodes-ysql.md

 ## 42XXX - Syntax Error or Access Rule Violation

 Error codes starting with 42 typically relate to issues with SQL syntax, invalid references, or access permissions.

+{{<warning>}}
 Retrying these errors will likely have no effect unless the respective issue is fixed.
+{{</warning>}}

 Here are some of the errors.

 | Code  |                                          Issue                                          |
 | ----- | --------------------------------------------------------------------------------------- |